xserban/GraphRepo/docs/source/configuration.rst

 without merging data from different databases.

-For examples of config files, see ...
+For examples of config files, see the projects repository, ``examples/configs/pydriller.yml``.